DevOpsAutomationLabs/ELM_Velocity/docs/enable1/index.md

 3. Click on the Installed tab and review the many plugins already available.
 <img src="media/integrations_image.png" alt="integrations" style="width:25%; height:auto;">

+[!Note]
-**Note**: While this exercise does not cover all topics related to plugins, know that administrator users can Install additional plugins from the Available tab or upload custom plugins using the Load Plugin feature. <br/>
+While this exercise does not cover all topics related to plugins, know that administrator users can install additional plugins from the "Available" tab or upload custom plugins using the "Load Plugin" feature. <br/>

 4. In the search control, enter “EWM”.
 <img src="media/search.png" alt="search" style="width:25%; height:auto;">